 However, it’s important for you to understand that when you do this, the money you spend on the medication will not be applied towards your deductible or out-of-pocket maximum spending limit.

-To save money on prescriptions you pay for without your insurance, you can shop around to get pricing from area pharmacies, grocery stores and warehouse stores.
-Visit Zaggo’s Resource Center for information on organizations that provide financial assistance for prescription medications.
+To save money on prescriptions you pay for with or without your insurance, you can shop around to get pricing from area pharmacies, grocery stores and warehouse stores.
+For detailed information on saving money on prescriptions, read How to Save Money on Prescription Medications.

 If you are tempted to comparison shop for prescription (and non-prescription) medications on the internet, watch out.
 Black market counterfeit medications are sold through many legitimate looking websites.
 For more information, read Dangers of Black Market Medications – More Common Than you Think.